aatifnisar01/aatifnisar01.github.io/_pages/about.md

 ---

-My name is Aatif, and I am a passionate computer scientist specializing in the field of computer vision.
+My name is Aatif, and I am a Research Associate at the [Indian Institute of Technology (IIT) Delhi](https://home.iitd.ac.in/), working with [Prof. Aaditeshwar Seth](https://www.cse.iitd.ac.in/~aseth/).
+Currently I am working on 1) Tracking Socio-economic Development in Rural India Using Satellite Imagery 2) Identification of water bodies and plantations from Google maps.

+Before this, I was a Project Scientist at IIT Delhi, working with [Prof. Nandana Sengupta](https://spp.iitd.ac.in/faculty-profile/5) and [Prof. Chetan Arora](https://www.cse.iitd.ac.in/~chetan/).
+I worked on investigating possibilities of automated estimation of household-level economic variables – income and assets, typically measured using a detailed household survey.

+### Research Interests

+I am broadly interested in Human-centered computing, Responsible AI, and AI for social good.
+I often think about how there aren't enough people from different backgrounds in academia, leading me to reflect on how homogenized groups can influence ideas and research.
+My research goal is to make a meaningful impact using AI.
+I am particularly interested in Trustworthy AI (i.e., on the issues related to fairness, accountability, transparency, and ethics).

+### Education

 I completed my Bachelor's degree in Computer Science from [Delhi University](https://www.du.ac.in/), where I developed a solid foundation in various computer science disciplines.
-Building on this knowledge, I pursued my Master's degree in Computer Science from [South Asian University](https://sau.int/), focusing on advanced topics in Machine Learning.
+Building on this knowledge, I pursued my Master's degree in Computer Science from [South Asian University (SAU)](https://sau.int/), focusing on advanced topics in Machine Learning.
+At SAU, I worked with [Prof. Reshma Rastogi](https://sau.int/faculty/reshma-rastogi/) for my thesis, which focussed on addressing the persistent challenge of data imbalance in Multi-Label datasets using Generative Adversarial Networks.

-### Research Experience

-I am a Project Scientist at the esteemed [Indian Institute of Technology (IIT) Delhi](https://home.iitd.ac.in/), collaborating closely with [Prof. Chetan Arora](https://www.cse.iitd.ac.in/~chetan/) and [Prof. Nandana Sengupta](https://spp.iitd.ac.in/faculty-profile/5).
-Currently, I am involved in the following work:

-- Working on the project “Enhancing India’s Science, Technology, and Innovation Policy Analysis Capabilities” in the Vision Lab at the Indian Institute of Technology, Delhi.
-- Investigating possibilities of automated estimation of household-level economic variables – income and assets, typically measured using a detailed household survey.
-- Utilizing Transfer Learning techniques, specifically using Vision Transformers, and Metric Learning techniques to analyze images from four North-east states of India for the purpose of predicting household income.

-### Research Interests

-Driven by a deep curiosity and a desire to make a meaningful impact, I am now seeking a Ph.D. opportunity in the field of Human-centered AI.
-I am interested in the questions of FATE (fairness, accountability, transparency, and ethics) in AI (Computer Vision) systems.

-### Technical Skills

-Throughout my academic journey, I have cultivated a strong research mindset, which has honed my ability to tackle complex problems, analyze data, and present my findings effectively.
-I am proficient in programming languages such as Python, C++, and MATLAB, and I am experienced in utilizing popular computer vision libraries and frameworks like OpenCV, PyTorch, and TensorFlow.

-### Collaboration and Communication

-Thank you for visiting my portfolio website.
-I invite you to explore my resume, publications, and other writings, and I look forward to connecting with fellow researchers, professors, and industry professionals who share a passion for advancing computer vision technology.
+When I am not working; I cook, I travel, and I eat.
+I look forward to connecting with fellow researchers, professors, and industry professionals and I am always open to having a discussion on AI.
+If you are interested, feel free to reach out via email or Twitter!